sobaniki/GenomicExplorer/README.md

 Bi-parental crosses, such as F2 and RIL, inbred and outbred population and others are supported.
 GenomicExplorer use AlphaSimR (Gaynor et al., 2021) for simulation of genotype/phenotype data.

+## Disclaimer
+Use of GenomicExplorer is at your own risk.
+The developer make no guarantees regarding the results.

 ## Paper
 Ishimori, M. (2026) GenomicExplorer: a graphical user interface platform for statistical genetics and genomics. (submitted)